Tapestry, Inc., Recognized for - GuruFocus.com

 - Tapestry Gives, Tapestry’s global employee engagement program offers all global employees, including part- and full-time corporate, field and fulfillment center employees, up to one paid day a year of Volunteer Time Off to support causes they are most passionate about.
 FY2022 marked the most volunteer hours completed by employees since the company set its 2025 goal in 2018.

-- Tapestry also uses its financial resources to invest in communities where the company does business.
+- Tapestry also uses its financial resources to invest in communities where we live and work.
 In FY (Fiscal Year) 2022, the company reached $40M in collective giving across all three brands to dozens of nonprofits that align with social impact goals.
-Tapestry also donated $30M in product donations in FY2022 through programs like Coach Dream It Real Closets and other strategic allocations tied to the missions of the brand's respective foundations.
+Tapestry also donated $30M in product donations in FY2022 through programs like Coach Dream It Real Closets and other strategic allocations tied to the missions of the brand’s respective foundations.

 SUSTAINABILITY